Laois Junior Football Championships

 The Laois Junior Football Championships are the lower-tier Laois Club Football Championships.

 The Junior A and Junior B Championships use group phases then down to eight-four-two and the Junior C Championship operates similarly to the Senior Championship and Intermediate Championship by going for a straight knockout.

-Portlaoise are the title holders (2022) defeating Barrowhouse in the Final.
+Portlaoise are the title holders (2022), having defeated Barrowhouse in the final.

 Laois Junior Football Championship

 The Laois Junior Football Championship is an annual Gaelic football competition contested by lower-tier Laois GAA clubs.

-Portlaoise are the title holders (2022) defeating Barrowhouse in the Final.
+Kilcavan are the title holders (2024) defeating St Joseph's in the final.

 Honours

 The trophy presented to the winners is the Shaw Cup.

 The winners of the Laois Junior Championship qualify to represent their county in the Leinster Junior Club Football Championship.
 The winners can, in turn, go on to play in the All-Ireland Junior Club Football Championship.
 They often do well outside the county, with the likes of Rosenallis (2016) and Park–Ratheniska (2006) among the clubs from Laois to win at least one Leinster Championship after winning the Laois Junior Football Championship.
 The winners enter the All-Ireland at the quarter-final stage, unless drawn against the British champions in the quarter-finals.